Wiki · Organization · Last reviewed June 23, 2026

 The architecture is aimed at inference rather than model training.
 That distinction matters.
 Training rewards massive floating-point throughput, parallel batch processing, and memory capacity at model-building time.
 Inference rewards latency, throughput per dollar, power efficiency, context handling, reliability, and the ability to serve many interactive users without making each response feel delayed.

-Groq's LPU claims should be read as infrastructure claims, not magic.
-Performance depends on model architecture, model size, quantization, context length, batching strategy, compiler maturity, network layout, and workload.
+Groq's LPU claims should therefore be read as infrastructure claims, not magic.
+Performance depends on model architecture, model size, quantization, context length, batching strategy, service tier, compiler maturity, network layout, data-center region, concurrency, and workload.
 The important strategic point is that Groq made inference specialization itself a visible competitive category.

 GroqCloud